gvwilson/thirdbit/src/fiction/iffy/index.md

 *i dunno maybe*
 Iffy brushed Sandrine's thought away.
-*but it ain't about that it's about someone else usin' you like you were just a remote an' not a person*
+*but it ain't about that it's about someone else usin' you like you were a bot an' not a person*

 *I'm sorry this was necessary.
 I truly am.*